philipphager/yandex-ultr/README.md

 # Yandex Relevance Prediction Parser
 Parse and preprocess the Yandex relevance prediction dataset from the 2012 edition of the Web Search Click Data (WSCD) workshop series.

-## Installation
+## Setup
-Create conda environment: `conda env create -f environment.yaml` Activate environment: `conda activate yandex-ultr`
+1. Create conda environment: `conda env create -f environment.yaml`
+2. Activate environment: `conda activate yandex-ultr`
+3. Update configurations under: `config/config.yaml`
+4. Run parser using: `python main.py`

 ## Statistics
 Statistics for the subset of queries that also have relevance annotations: